Creative New Zealand response to COVID-19 - Updated 29 May 2020

 - We’ve pulled together a COVID-19 response group to give dedicated focus to this mahi.
 This work is our first priority.

-- 10pm - link to our pānui on our response to COVID-19
+- Our pānui email about our response to COVID-19

-- 5pm - update our advice to our staff (work travel is now on hold)
+- Advice to our staff (work travel is now on hold)

-Tuesday 17 March 2020, 11.30am - message from our Chief Executive Stephen Wainwright on our latest plans to support the arts sector in light of COVID-19 developments
+- Message from our Chief Executive Stephen Wainwright (pdf) on our latest plans to support the arts sector in light of COVID-19 developments

 Overall our approach, like other New Zealand organisations, is to try to minimise the impact of COVID-19 on our people, our whānau, our communities (both national and international), and our organisation.